-The Bureau of Purchasing utilizes professional organizations such as the National Institute of Governmental Purchasing (NIGP) and the Maryland Public Purchasing Association (MPPA)
+The Bureau of Purchasing utilizes professional organizations such as the National Institute of Governmental Purchasing (NIGP) and the Maryland Public Purchasing Association (MPPA) to network and keep abreast of best practices in public procurement.

 The Bureau of Purchasing also takes advantage of Carroll County's Baltimore Metropolitan Council (BMC) of Governments to reap the benefits of one of the BMC's committees, the Baltimore Regional Cooperative Purchasing Committee (BRCPC).